 | Severe | Within 2 working days |

-If you are unable to resolve a complaint directly with the guest, or if the situation escalates, use the Holidu assistant to contact customer service.
-The Holidu assistant can help guide you through the complaint resolution process and ensure proper documentation of the issue.
+If you are unable to resolve a complaint directly with the guest or if the issue is complex, you should contact the Holidu customer service team for assistance.
+The Holidu assistant is available to help you navigate the complaint resolution process and ensure that any necessary actions are taken appropriately.

 Do you want to contact us?